mestato/EPP622_2024/Lab:-BLAST-and-Diamond.md

 time diamond blastp -q cow.medium.faa -d human_db.dmnd -o cow_vs_human_diamond_results.tsv -b1
 time blastp -query cow.medium.faa -db human.1.protein.faa -out cow_vs_human_blast_results.tsv
 ```
+Why are there three times?
+* Real-time (real).
+The real-life time it takes for the process to run from start to finish.
+This includes any time taken by other processes and the time spent waiting for them to be complete.
+* User time (user).
+The amount of CPU time spent in user mode during the process.
+Other processes and blocked time are not included.
+* System time (sys).
+The total CPU time spent in kernel mode during the process.
+Similar to user time, other processes and time spent blocked by other processes are not counted.

+User + Sys is typically used for figuring out the actual resource usage, but for this class and this application we can use real as a perfectly fine proxy.

 How much faster is diamond?